-What You Should Know About ADHD Meds if You Have a History of Substance Abuse
+Is ADHD Medication Safe If You Have a History of Substance Abuse?

-Can addicts safely take ADHD meds?
-Get the facts about gateway drugs, health risks, and prescriptions.
+Can adults with a history of substance abuse safely take ADHD medication?
+Get the facts about gateway drugs, health risks, and prescription stimulants.

-The case presents some important implications for people who have ADHD, including recommendations for the treatment of ADHD patients who are addicts.
+The case presents some important implications for people who have ADHD, including recommendations for the treatment of ADHD patients with a history of substance abuse.

 Some media sources have tried to sensationalize the prescribed use of methylphenidate as a “gateway” drug that leads to other addictions.
 Such is not the case, according to doctors and scientists who have researched methylphenidate and patterns of addiction.
 Even among abusers, methylphenidate does not appear to be the drug of first choice.

 Yifrah Kaminer, M.D., one of the study’s authors, notes that the majority of people who abuse methylphenidate had first used other illicit drugs and do not meet the criteria for ADHD.
 According to Kaminer, most patients who abuse the medication typically already have a history of drug abuse.
 Such was the case in this report.
 Although the 45-year-old man had been diagnosed with ADHD as a child, he had discontinued methylphenidate use four years before he began using other drugs.
 He had developed a long and extensive history of drug abuse before he began inhaling methylphenidate.
 In fact, his three-day methylphenidate binge was proceeded by a one month period during which he took a reported six tablets of Vicodin per day.

 The patient in the study had been prescribed Ritalin when he was a child.
 The medication improved his concentration, decreased his restlessness, and produced other beneficial results.
 Medication treatment was discontinued when he reached thirteen years of age.
 He was unmedicated and reportedly did not use illicit drugs until he was 17.